Arsine: Forensic science and the Marsh test

-AsH3 is also well known in forensic science because it is a chemical intermediate in the detection of arsenic poisoning.
+AsH3 is well known in forensic science because it is a chemical intermediate in the detection of arsenic poisoning.
 The old (but extremely sensitive) Marsh test generates AsH3 in the presence of arsenic.
 This procedure, published in 1836 by James Marsh, is based upon treating an As-containing sample of a victim's body (typically the stomach contents) with As-free zinc and dilute sulfuric acid: if the sample contains arsenic, gaseous arsine will form.
 The gas is swept into a glass tube and decomposed by means of heating around 250–300 °C. The presence of As is indicated by formation of a deposit in the heated part of the equipment.
 On the other hand, the appearance of a black mirror deposit in the cool part of the equipment indicates the presence of antimony (the highly unstable SbH3 decomposes even at low temperatures).

 The Marsh test was widely used by the end of the 19th century and the start of the 20th; nowadays more sophisticated techniques such as atomic spectroscopy, inductively coupled plasma, and x-ray fluorescence analysis are employed in the forensic field.
 Though neutron activation analysis was used to detect trace levels of arsenic in the mid 20th century, it has since fallen out of use in modern forensics.

 Toxicology

 The toxicity of arsine is distinct from that of other arsenic compounds.
 The main route of exposure is by inhalation, although poisoning after skin contact has also been described.
 Arsine attacks hemoglobin in the red blood cells, causing them to be destroyed by the body.

 The first signs of exposure, which can take several hours to become apparent, are headaches, vertigo, and nausea, followed by the symptoms of haemolytic anaemia (high levels of unconjugated bilirubin), haemoglobinuria and nephropathy.
 In severe cases, the damage to the kidneys can be long-lasting.

 Exposure to arsine concentrations of 250 ppm is rapidly fatal: concentrations of 25–30 ppm are fatal for 30 min exposure, and concentrations of 10 ppm can be fatal at longer exposure times.
 Symptoms of poisoning appear after exposure to concentrations of 0.5 ppm.
 There is little information on the chronic toxicity of arsine, although it is reasonable to assume that, in common with other arsenic compounds, a long-term exposure could lead to arsenicosis.

-Arsine can cause pneumonia in two different ways either the "extensive edema of the acute stage may become diffusely infiltrated with polymorphonuclear leucocytes, and the edema may change to ringed with leucocytes, their epithelium degenerated, their walls infiltrated, and each bronchiole the center of a small focus or nodule of pneumonic consolidation", and In the second Case "the areas involved are practically always the anterior tips of the middle and upper lobes, while the posterior portions of these lobes and the whole of the lower lobes present an air-containing and emphysematous condition, sometimes with slight congestion, sometimes with none." which can result in death.